Having good communication in the workplace is really important. But why?

 - The original message or information may change as it passes down the grapevine.
 Did you ever play Chinese whispers as a kid?
 Imagine that but on a MUCH larger scale.
 It can cause a message or business news to be distorted, making the end result in a big mess for you to clarify and sort out.

-- Informal communication can also cause and gossip and speculation within your workplace which isn’t good for morale and doesn’t constitute good company culture.
+- Informal communication can also cause gossip and speculation which isn’t good for morale and doesn’t constitute good company culture.

 Any benefits of informal communications?

 It’s not all doom and gloom.
 Sometimes informal communications have workplace benefits as well.
 For example:

 - Informal communication can encourage an interchange of ideas amongst colleagues and coworkers from different areas of the business.
 It can be a big innovation driver, and some of your most successful ideas could come from two co-workers having a chat over a coffee.

 - It can also help increase team spirit amongst your business and gives everyone a sense of inclusion.
 If the team can get together and have an open discussion about the business in an informal environment it makes everyone feel a lot more relaxed, open and honest.
 They will feel like they’re part of the team rather than being singled out to talk about something on record.

 - It can often solve problems before they are taken into serious consideration.
 For example, if a colleague is always showing up slightly late, having an informal word with them first might solve the issue before you have to set up a whole investigation with someone higher up.

 Effective and appropriate communication when working (whether in the office or remotely) is essential for your business’s overall health.
 However a lack of or inappropriate communication like gossip can lead to low morale as well as impact the reputation of your business.
 So you might consider making communication rules and guidelines for your workplace.